Ground states for the planar NLSE with a point defect as minimizers of the constrained energy: Introduction

 Functions in $D(H_{\alpha})$ consist then of a \emph{regular part} $\phi_\la$, on which the operator acts as the standard Laplacian, and a \emph{singular part} $q\G_\la$, on which the operator acts as the multiplication by $-\lambda$.
 The two components are connected by the {boundary condition} $\phi_{\la}(0)=\left(\alpha+\theta_\la\right)q$.
 The strength $q$ of the singular part is called the {\em charge}.
+We highlight that $\la$ is a dumb parameter as it does not affect neither the definition of $H_\alpha$ nor the charge $q$ (see Remark \ref{qindla}).